Rockz1152/CleanApps/README.md

 - CleanApps.ps1 is an interactive command line version of the utility.
 - CleanAppsGUI.ps1 is a graphically interactive version of the utility.
 - Both scripts are also capable of reinstalling all default Windows Apps.
-- A list of the apps removed is provided in this file.
+- A list of the apps removed is provided after the instructions.

 Instructions:
 - Right click either CleanApps.ps1 or CleanAppsGUI.ps1 and select "Run with PowerShell".